What Finish Is That Anyway?

 - For nicks, scratches, and small areas of damage, try reflowing the finish.
 A cloth dampened with denatured alcohol will reflow shellac.
 You'll be able to dissolve the original finish and move it around to cover minor damage, brightening the surface as you go.
 This also works on lacquer finishes when you use lacquer thinner as the solvent.
 In either case, don't be over-zealous.
 You could go completely through the finish.

 - Cut back the damaged surface film to a more presentable layer.
-Do this with 0000 steel wool (or gray Scotch-Brite) or 1,000-grit or finer sandpaper, and lubricant (linseed oil).
+Do this with 0000 steel wool (or gray Scotch-Brite) or 1,000-grit or finer sandpaper, and lubricant (linseed oil) as shown below.
 It's much like sanding between coats when you want to build up a finish.
 The trouble with this method: You don't really know how thick the finish layer is, so you could cut through it to bare wood.
 If your option to cutting back the finish is refinishing, you might as well try it.

 - Apply more of the finish type atop the old.
-Classify this as a thorough finish repair ;and the most time-consuming of all.
+Classify this as a thorough finish repair; and the most time-consuming of all.
 You want a clean, dull finish, so first remove any polish or wax with mineral spirits or soap and water.
 Then, proceed as if you were adding a second coat of a new finish.